Personalized Reward Learning with Interaction-Grounded Learning (IGL): Derivations

 \paragraph{Extreme Event Disambiguation} With 2 latent states, $r \neq 0 \implies r = 1$, and we can reduce to a standard contextual bandit with inferred rewards $\ind(P(a|y,x)>2 P(a|x))$.
 With 3 latent states, $r \neq 0 \implies r = \pm 1$, and additional information is necessary to disambiguate the extreme events.
 We assume partial reward information is available via a ``definitely negative'' function\footnote{``Definitely positive'' information can be incorporated analogously.} $\dnoracle: \mathcal{X} \times \mathcal{Y} \to \{ -1, 0 \}$ where $P(\dnoracle(x, y) = 0 | r = 1) = 1$ and $P(\dnoracle(x, y) = -1 | r = -1) > 0$.
 This reduces extreme event disambiguation to one-sided learning \citep{bekker2020learning} applied only to extreme events, where we try to predict the underlying latent state given $(x, a)$.
 We assume partial labelling is selected completely at random~\cite{elkan2008learning} and treat the (constant) negative labelling propensity $\alpha$ as a hyperparameter.
 We arrive at our 3-state reward extractor

 equivalent to \citet[Equation 11]{bekker2020learning}.
 Setting $\alpha = 1$ embeds 2-state IGL.

 \paragraph{Implementation Notes} In practice, $P(a|x)$ is known but the other probabilities are estimated. $\hat{P}(a|y,x)$ is estimated online using maximum likelihood on the problem predicting $a$ from $(x, y)$, i.e., on a data stream of tuples $((x, y), a)$.
 The current estimates induce $\hat{\rho}(x, a, y)$ based upon the plug-in version of \cref{eqn:rho3state}.
-In this manner, the original data stream of $(x, a, y)$ tuples is transformed into stream of $\left(x, a, \hat{r} = \hat{\rho}(x, a, y)\right)$ tuples and reduced to a standard online contextual bandit problem.
+In this manner, the original data stream of $(x, a, y)$ tuples is transformed into a stream of $\left(x, a, \hat{r} = \hat{\rho}(x, a, y)\right)$ tuples and reduced to a standard online CB problem.

 As an additional complication, although $P(a|x)$ is known, it is typically a good policy under which rewards are not rare (e.g., offline learning with a good historical policy; or acting online according to the policy being learned by the IGL procedure).
-Therefore, we use importance weighting to synthesize a uniform action distribution $P(a|x)$ from the true action distribution.\footnote{When the number of actions is changing from round to round, we use importance weighting to synthesize a non-uniform action distribution with low rewards, but we elide this detail for ease of exposition.} Ultimately we arrive at the procedure of \cref{alg:3stateiglik}.
+Therefore, we use importance weighting to synthesize a uniform action distribution $P(a|x)$ from the true action distribution.\footnote{When the number of actions varies from round to round, we use importance weighting to synthesize a non-uniform action distribution with low rewards, but we elide this detail for ease of exposition.} Ultimately we arrive at the procedure of \cref{alg:3stateiglik}.